alvittoag/Covid-19-API/README.md

-Project data covid tracking covid-19.
+# Tracking Data Covid-19.
 This is I use vanilla javascript and the API I use from public APi